Case Study: Private Residence - London

 24mm insulated glass units, gas filled and 8mm Pyroswiss 30min integrity glass

-Clement EB24 & W20 bespoke steel windows are manufactured from hot rolled steel window sections generally in compliance with BS 6510 which are produced entirely from recycled steel source material.
-Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.
+Clement EB24 and W20 bespoke steel windows and doors are manufactured from hot rolled steel window and door profiles generally in compliance with BS 6510 Revision 10 Nov 2020 which are produced from 98% recycled steel source material.
+Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 2005 EN 13438 2018.

 Photographs purchased from Clifton Interiors, taken by Graham Gaunt Photography.